MTDonovan/Evalit/README.md

 ![Alt text](screenshots/IGNExample.png)

-Also be aware that, because all lines are evaluated in JavaScript are template literals, you can insert JavaScript snippets into lines like so:
+Also be aware that because all lines are evaluated in JavaScript as template literals, you can insert JavaScript snippets into lines like so:

 ``` js